kurtishdekker/mex-cuda-CT/documentation/technicalNotes.md

 The projection operators are duplicated in `CUDAmex_oscIter.cu`.
 This is a holdover from when I started out and did not know how to use `nvcc` and `mex` with multiple files.
 A housekeeping task would be to separate the projection kernels out from the `mex` function code to avoid code copy-pasting.

 ## projection operators and interpolation
-We use interpolation for both forward and back projection operations, making use of hardware interpolation (Texture interpolation) where possible, for speed.
+We use interpolation for both forward and back projection operations, making use of hardware acceleration (texture memory) where possible, for speed.

 ### forward projection